gabrielbazan/serverless_api_example/README.md

 ### Layers

-Although you can only use layers in LocalStack **Pro**, these can be useful if you paid for it.
+Although you can only use layers if you're using LocalStack **Pro**, the following can be useful if you paid for it.

 #### List layers
 ```bash